 - Host association acts in the chairing role

 Since its inception, the motives of the Federation have been to promote equity and collaboration, which is captured in its guiding slogan: Working Together - Achieving More.
-Twenty two associations from 22 European countries are now members of EfCCNa.
+Twenty two associations from 22 European countries were now members of EfCCNa.

 At the spring meeting in Slovenia in April 2005, EfCCNa elected to have a new Board to manage the affairs of the Federation and continue to build on the successes of previous pioneers who had the vision of developing a critical care community who would share a common ideology and purpose.
-The new board consists of a president, vice-president, secretary, treasurer and a board-member.
+The new board consisted of a president, vice-president, secretary, treasurer and a board-member.

 At the meeting a profile of the board of officers and the representative was presented and agreed upon.